agorf/jot/README.md

 Then `today` is mapped to `/home/alice/jot/2020-04-15.txt`

-The following date formats are supported:
+The following date aliases are supported:

 ### `td` (`today`)